infection/site/src/guide/profiles.md

 ]
 ```

+`global-ignoreSourceCodeByRegex` allows to apply the `ignoreSourceCodeByRegex` setting to all mutators & profiles registered and works similar to `global-ignore` setting.

+> Read more about [`ignore`](/guide/how-to.html#Disable-in-particular-class-or-method-or-line) and [`ignoreSourceCodeByRegex`](/guide/how-to.html#Do-not-mutate-the-source-code-matched-by-regular-expression) settings

-These ignores can also be added to profiles, to ensure infection is as flexible as you need it.
+These ignores can also be added to profiles, to ensure Infection is as flexible as you need it.

 All profiles are prepended by an `@` and in snake case, while all mutators are in PascalCase.